Z3r0cks/personal_website/README.md

+Small CMS for Developer, Work in Progress.

+Useds: Typescript, Node.js with Expressiv (CRUD), SCSS Compiled with gulp and Webpack

 Scripts:

-npm run start         start nodemon server npm run serve         webpack-dev-server npm run build         webpack build npm run build:watch   webpack build in watchmode for Fronend and Frondend-backend gulp.cmd              starting gulp for server and scss  <-- use this
+gulp.cmd              starting gulp for server and scss